All the Sun Princess Dining Options – So Many Choices, So Little Time

 Even if I didn’t want to try any of the specialty restaurants, there were more than enough complimentary dining choices offered with the standard fare.

-The multi level main dining rooms were situated at the back of the ship with expansive views looking out through a huge wall of windows.
-The dining rooms were very spacious and could hold a large number of guests at one time.
+The multi-level main dining rooms were situated at the back of the ship with expansive views looking out through a huge wall of windows.
+The dining rooms were very bright and spacious and could hold a large number of guests at one time.

 Sample dining main dining room menu on the Sun Princess